-NMIMS CD PI DocketAnisha Mukhija
+NMIMS CD PI ProcessAnisha Mukhija

 NMIMS CDPI Process

 Apart from this, the kind of topic given also helps panelists to know various traits of a candidate’s personality.
-What matters in the discussion is your stand on the topic, your ability to analyse the given topic, your awareness about the topic, and the way you present the topic.
-The focus here is more on leadership and decision making, because in a CD you may or may not reach a consensus because the issues given to you are debatable.
-The end result of CD will not always be to reach a consensus but to assess your people’s skill.
+What matters in the discussion is your stand on the topic, your ability to analyze the given topic, your awareness about the topic, and the way you present the topic.
+The focus here is more on leadership and decision making because in a CD you may or may not reach a consensus because the issues given to you are debatable.
+The end result of the CD will not always be to reach a consensus but to assess your people’s skills.

 Average Duration: 20 mins.
 (5 mins to think and 15 mins. to discuss).

 No. of Panelists : 3

 No. of Participants: 13